metrorailings/OwlBlog/content/posts/week-14-insights-1.md

 Just sloppy man defense, letting the Rams open up some easy crossing routes against them.
 Still, credit to OBJ for generating a big play off one of those crossing routes.

 Another Kyler Murray interception, this one coming off Kyler trying to lob a pass over an edge rusher.
 Once again, his short stature and lack of touch aren't doing him any favors.

+Sony Michel and Odell Beckham are starting to break out as weapons on this offense.